Improved algorithms of quantum imaginary time evolution for ground and excited states of molecular systems: Results

+To obtain high-lying states with QITE, it is required to retain their components during the imaginary time evolution.
+One straightforward way to achieve this is to employ the following propagator,

+where $\omega$ is a target energy\cite{Booth12}.
+This approach originates from the folded spectrum (FS) method that was also used in the context of VQE\cite{McClean16,Santagati18, Zhang21A}.
+Eq.~(\ref{eq:FS}) in principle projects out the exact excited state that has an energy close to $\omega$ in the limit $\beta^2 \rightarrow \infty$.
+Implementing FSQITE requires little modification to the existing algorithm; namely, one can simply replace $\hat H$ in QITE with $(\hat H - \omega)^2$.

-Hence, it is of great interest to investigate what opportunities other approaches have to offer for excited states.
-In Fig.~\ref{fig:BeH2_fsqite}, also plotted are the energy changes of two FSQITE simulations conducted for the BeH$_2$ system, targeting the $2A_g$ and $3A_g$ excited states with $\omega = E_{2A_g}$ and $E_{3A_g}$, respectively (they are the exact FCI energies).
-The initial configuration used for both calculations is $(2a_g)^2(1b_{1u})^0(1b_{2u})^2$, i.e., Fig.~\ref{fig:BeH2}(c).
-It is striking that, although FSQITE (solid curves) does find the desired excited state, it experiences a considerably slow evolution despite the use of the ideal target energies (FCI).
-Notice that we have plotted the energy change against $\beta$ instead of $\beta^2$.
-Thus, it takes $\beta^2 = 1370$ and $870$ {\it a.u.} to reach the accuracy within the 1 mHartree error from the converged energy, for the $2A_g$ and $3A_g$ states.
-To make matters worse, each time step $\Delta\beta^2$ is required to be small (0.05 {\it a.u.} at most in these cases), compared to the ground state QITE, for which one can employ $\Delta\beta > 0.5$ {\it a.u.}.
+In Fig.~\ref{fig:BeH2_fsqite}(a), plotted are the energy changes of three FSQITE simulations conducted for the BeH$_2$ system, targeting the $2A_g$, $3A_g$, and $4A_g$ excited states with $\omega = E_{2A_g}$, $E_{3A_g}$, and $E_{4A_g}$, respectively (i.e., the exact excited state energies).
+The initial configuration used for these simulations is the one with two electrons promoted from the highest occupied orbital to the lowest vacant orbital (see Supplementary Fig.~S1(c)), and $\Delta \beta^2 =0.05$ {\it a.u.} is employed for the time step.
+It is striking that, although FSQITE does find the desired excited state, in some cases it experiences a considerably slow evolution despite the use of the ideal target energies; it takes $\beta^2 = 1370$, $870$, and $130$ {\it a.u.} to reach the accuracy within the 1 mHartree error from the converged energy, for the $2A_g$, $3A_g$, and $4A_g$ states.

+Therefore, it is highly desirable to accelerate the convergence.
 Since the algorithmic difference between QITE and FSQITE lies only in the propagator form, QLanczos can be applied directly even in FSQITE.
-In Fig.~\ref{fig:BeH2_fsqite}, we also present the QLanczos results as points using $\omega=E_{2A_g}$.
+In Fig.~\ref{fig:BeH2_fsqite}(b), we present the QLanczos results using $\omega=E_{2A_g}$ (and the energy-shifted approximation for $c$).
 Such FS-QLanczos provides a drastic speed-up in capturing excited states from FSQITE.
-Especially, it predicts multiple states although the $4A_g$ state disappears at a certain point.
-However, FS-QLanczos still requires $\beta^2\approx 70$ ($\beta\approx 8$) {\it a.u.}.
-Therefore, we conclude that neither QLanczos nor FSQITE are likely to show promise for general excited states.
-In passing, that FS-QLanczos is able to capture two excited states can be attributed to the use of the folded-spectrum propagator Eq.~(\ref{eq:FS}), which projects the non-dominant states at a slower rate, thus holding the information about other excited states nearby the target one.
+Although FS-QLanczos still requires $\beta^2\approx 100$ {\it a.u.}, FS-QLanczos is able to capture higher excited states, $3A_g$ and $4A_g$.
+This behavior can be attributed to the use of the folded-spectrum propagator Eq.~(\ref{eq:FS}), which projects the non-dominant states at a slower rate than the standard propagator, thus holding the information about other excited states nearby the target one.